 The Leeward Files stories are set in a small, rural town in North Carolina, similar to Sherri’s hometown.
 Her characters blend local flavor with her own vivid imagination to create people who could be her friends and neighbors.

 As a shy, insecure child, Sherri struggled to find her voice.
 Through her stories, she hopes to give a voice to those whose stories need to be heard.
 In writing fiction, Sherri finds the courage to speak the truth.
 Her characters are often broken but not shattered, flawed but still beautiful, weak but with unplumbed strength.

 Addicted to cooking shows, her children tell her she should go on Chopped especially when they do the left-over challenge.
 Raising six children, Sherri learned to never let anything go to waste.
 Redecorating left-overs whether it was food or clothes or even furniture, allowed her to work part-time until her youngest son went off to middle school.

 Chairperson of the Pamlico Writers’ Group, the oldest writers’ group in eastern North Carolina, Sherri is excited to talk to other authors and share her passion for books.
 She is also a member of Romance Writers of America where she holds the rank of PAN.
 She hosts the Book in a Week challenge each month with local RWA chapter, the Heart of Carolina.

-Recently, Sherri self-published her second book, “White Gold,” the sequel to “Chrome Pink.”
-After ten years of rejections, near misses, and small successes, Sherri spent two years with an agent only to be dropped before publication.
-With the encouragement of her husband and her mentor, award winning cozy mystery writer, M K Graff, Sherri took the plunge into self-publishing.
+Recently, Sherri self-published her fourth book, “Evergreen Crystals,” a holiday book and sequel to “Chrome Pink.”
+With the encouragement of her husband, David and her mentor, award winning cozy mystery writer, M K Graff, the Pamlico Writers’ Group and her adopted sisters: Robina, Denise and Kaylene, Sherri took the plunge into self-publishing.